 The merge control settings allow you to control when merges occur, set merge parameters, and set up blackout periods where you do not want merges to occur.
-You can access the merge control settings by clicking the Admin Interface menu item for Database $> db_name >$ Merge Controls.
+You can access the merge control settings by clicking the Admin Interface menu item for Database > db\name > Merge Controls.
 Use caution when adjusting the merge parameters or using merge blackouts, as merges are necessary for optimal database performance.
-For explanations of the merge control settings and more details on controlling merges, see "Understanding and Controlling Database Merges" on page 181.
+For explanations of the merge control settings and more details on controlling merges, see Section 15, "Understanding and Controlling Database Merges" [122].

-13.1.5 Example of Databases in MarkLogic Server
+12.1.5.
+Example of Databases in MarkLogic Server

-This section provides an example which demonstrates the concept of a database and the relationships between a database, a host and a forest in MarkLogic Server.
+This section provides an example which demonstrates the concept of a database and the relationships between a database, a host, and a forest in MarkLogic Server.

-In the diagram below, Hosts D1, D2 and D3 belong to the Data-Nodes Group.
+In the diagram below, Hosts D1, D2, and D3 belong to the Data-Nodes Group.

-D1 is the first Host in Data-Nodes Group on which MarkLogic Server is loaded.
-Three Databases are created by default, Security Database, Schema Database and Documents Database.
-In the diagram below, 3 Forests, F1, F2 and F3 are configured on Host D1 and assigned to the Security Database, Schema Database and Documents Database respectively.
+D1 is the first host in Data-Nodes Group on which MarkLogic Server is loaded.
+Three databases are created by default: Security, Schemas, and Documents.
+In the diagram below, 3 forests, F1, F2, and F3, are configured on Host D1 and assigned to the Security, Schemas, and Documents databases respectively.

-D2 is the second Host to join the Data-Nodes Group.
-Forests F4 and F5 are configured on D2 and attached to the Documents Database.
+D2 is the second host to join the Data-Nodes group.
+Forests F4 and F5 are configured on D2 and attached to the Documents database.

-D3 is the third Host to join the Data-Nodes Group and has Forest F6, configured on it.
-F6 is also assigned to the Documents Database.
+D3 is the third host to join the Data-Nodes group and has forest F6 configured on it.
+F6 is also assigned to the Documents database.

-13.2 Creating a New Database
+12.2.
+Creating a New Database